 Notice that the gamma-ray and radio bands are the broadest, covering many decades (factors of ten) of the electromagnetic spectrum, while the X-ray band covers almost three decades, the IR band two decades, and the EUV band about one decade.
 The optical band covers only a trivial 0.3 decades out of the more than 20 decades of the electromagnetic spectrum!

 The HEASARC is the NASA Data Center with the specific responsibility for archiving EUV, X-ray and gamma-ray data obtained from observations of cosmic sources (excluding the Sun) which have been made by satellites operated by NASA as well as by other space agencies such as ESA, and the German, Japanese, and UK space agencies.
 The HEASARC is also responsible for cosmic microwave background data sets, such as those from the COBE and WMAP missions, which typically are from observations made in the sub-mm and mm bands.

-* Note that there are particles (so-called cosmic rays) which can have much greater energies than the highest energy cosmic photons ever detected: cosmic rays with energies of ~ 5 x 1019 eV (50 EeV) have been detected.
-There is a phyical process that eliminates particles with energies above this energy, which is called the Greisen-Zatsepin-Limit (GZK) limit, due to their interaction with the cosmic microwave backround via a pion production process.
+* Note that there are particles (so-called cosmic rays) which can have much greater energies than the highest energy cosmic photons ever detected: cosmic rays with energies of ~ 5 x 1019 eV (50 EeV or 8 x 107 erg or 8 J) have been detected.
+There is a physical process that eliminates particles with energies above this energy as they propagate through the Universe, which is called the Greisen-Zatsepin-Kuzmin (GZK) limit, that is caused by their interaction with the cosmic microwave background via the pion-production process.

 Web page author and maintainer: Stephen A.